niemasd/VID1-Preservation/README.md

 ```

 ## *The Lord of the Rings*
 For *The Lord of the Rings: The Return of the King* and *The Lord of the Rings: The Third Age*, the `.vid` files do not contain any audio, but the videos *do* have audio when played in the game.
 The audio exists elsewhere on the disc, within proprietary `.scg` archives.
+The reason for this is that most cutscenes in these games mix FMVs (stored in `.vid` files) with in-engine rendering, so the audio of a given cutscene can be *longer* than the `.vid` file.
+Thus, to remux these videos with their correct audio, the audio segment corresponding to the `.vid` file may need to be cut out of the overall cutscene's audio (e.g. using `ffmpeg`).

 First, use [`extract_sc.py`](extract_sc.py) to extract the contents of the corresponding `.scg` file:

 ```bash
 python3 extract_sc.py archive.scg